PortiESP/porti-web-cmd/roadmap.md

 # Ideas to be implemented

-- Responsive design
-  - Quick access commands menu
 - Colorize
 - More Commands
 - More Minigames
   - Snake
+- Boot screen
+  - Animation
+  - Language selection